Department of Oncology-Pathology

 Dose-dense chemotherapy improves survival for breast cancer patients

-Alexios Matikas and Theodoros Foukakis, along with colleagues from Sweden, Germany and Austria published a secondary analysis of the phase 3 PANTHER trial in Lancet Regional Health Europe.
-The results show that no specific patient group with operated, lymph node positive breast cancer could be identified that did not benefit from dose dense chemotherapy every two weeks compared to standard chemotherapy every three weeks.
-Therefore, dose-dense chemotherapy should be considered for all patients that have undergone breast cancer surgery and had positive lymph nodes.
+Alexios Matikas and Theodoros Foukakis have published a secondary analysis of the phase 3 PANTHER study in Lancet Regional Health Europe, showing that all patients with operated, lymph node-positive breast cancer benefit from more frequent chemotherapy every two weeks compared to the standard treatment every three weeks.

 Thuy Tran receives grant from Erling-Persson Foundation to develop method for hard-to-treat cancer